2019 Summer Training Information

 |International Exchanges & Trips||International Air Cadet Exchange (IACE)|

-Please note that cadets may apply for as many courses as they wish.
+Please note that cadets may apply for only 3 courses.
 Those not selected are prioritized on a waiting list.